 If you’re experiencing pain in your foot, ankle, or knee, an orthotic device may be the key to relief.
-At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM; and Edward Costa, DPM can help alleviate your pain with custom orthotics.
+At Complete Foot & Ankle in Ridgewood and Garfield, New Jersey, podiatrists Dr. Jacob Reinkraut, Dr. Michelle Suh; Danny Gomez, DPM, FACFAS; and Edward Costa, DPM can help alleviate your pain with custom orthotics.
 If you’re looking for professional, custom orthotics, call Complete Foot & Ankle or book an appointment online today.

 Orthotics, or orthoses, are medical devices you wear to correct problems with your foot, ankle, or knee.
 Most people think of orthotics as the padded insoles you find at the pharmacy, but orthotic devices can include any of the following: